RDEL #66: What is the impact of AI adoption on engineering organizations? (2024 DORA Report)

 Finally, the DORA report wouldn’t be complete without the most downstream impacts - organizational, team, and product performance.
 While organization and team performance improve with increasing AI adoption, product performance does not.

-Researchers hypothesize that organization and product performance improve because they rely heavily on communication and knowledge sharing (where AI is alleviating some bottlenecks).
+Researchers hypothesize that organization and team performance improve because they rely heavily on communication and knowledge sharing (where AI is alleviating some bottlenecks).
 Product success, however, involves numerous additional factors including human intuition and expertise (i.e UX design, broader creativity) that AI has not impacted as much.

 The application